-9 and 75 year-olds have studied at School of Out-of-Body Travel seminars.
+9 and 75 year-olds have studied at Phase School seminars.
 Meanwhile, even as many trouble themselves over the issue of how much age hinders or helps in the practice, these people demonstrated some of best results in their groups.